jaredly/j3/Roadmap.md

 - [x] delete
 - [x] join left
 - [x] why does 'after' jump out of the current list?
+- [ ] make a clickable 'start' and 'end' for collections

 #### Selection management!
 gotta manage it centrally, my dear.